 What is Row-Level Security in Power BI

-Row-level security in Power BI allows organisations to prevent access to important and confidential data based on user roles.
-It filters data dynamically within the same report so each user only sees the data they’re authorized to access.
+Row-level security in Power BI allows organisations to enforce Power BI security by preventing unauthorized access to confidential data based on user roles.
+It filters data dynamically within the same report, so each user only sees the data they’re authorized to access.

 Types of Row-Level Security in Power BI

-• It enhances data security by ensuring only authorized users can view sensitive data.
+- It enhances data security in Power BI by ensuring only authorized users can view sensitive data, aligning with organizational compliance standards.

-Steps to Implement Row-Level Security in Power BI
+How to Implement Row-Level Security (RLS) in Power BI Step-by-Step

 Step 1: Load Data into Power BI